Where to stay in Rio de Janeiro: Every Neighborhood, Honestly Compared

 Why stay in Botafogo:

-• More affordable than Ipanema or Leblon
+• More affordable than Ipanema, Leblon, or Copacabana without sacrificing quality or safety

 Santa Teresa - Best for charm & views